IRS Forms

 Correcting a previously filed Form 8922

-If you discover an error, complete a fresh Form 8922 for the same year, check the CORRECTED box, and re‑enter all fields with the accurate data.
+If you discover an error, complete a fresh Form 8922 for the same year, check the CORRECTED box (mark it only when correcting a Form 8922 you already filed with the IRS, never on an original filing), and re‑enter all fields with the accurate data.
 Mail it to the same address you used for the original.
 Keep the corrected form and your backup with your employment tax records.

 Recordkeeping that stands up under review